HarutyunAg/jot/README.md

 # (ノ-_-)ノ ミ Jot

-I feel bad when many static strings spread all over the code.
-So I create this little boy called **Jot** to centralize my resources in JSON and easily access nested values using dot notation.
+Jot can work with JSON \ TOML \ YAML \ and easily access nested values using dot notation.

 ## Usage example